What is Inventory - Why It's important for Your Business

 Keeping track of Product Inventory

 It's important to keep track of the cost of inventory items, so you know the profit on sales.
-This is easier said than done, depending on the type of product.
+There are several ways you can value inventory for accounting and tax purposes:

 Actual Cost: This method works best for larger and more expensive inventory items, like autos or jewelry.